Arlberg Road Tunnel

 The Arlberg Road Tunnel (Arlberg Straßentunnel), with a length of 13.976 km, is Austria's longest road tunnel.
 When it was inaugurated, it was the longest road tunnel in the world.
 It carries the S16 Arlberg Schnellstraße (German for "Arlberg Highway") under the Arlberg massif from Tyrol to Vorarlberg.

 The tunnel is 1318 m above sea level with the road above the tunnel having an elevation of 1793 m.

 It was built between July 1974 and December 1978, and its costs amounted to 4 billion Austrian schillings (~300 million €).
 The tunnel is designed for 1800 vehicles per hour and equipped with 4 ventilation centres (one shaft with a height of 736 metres is the deepest in Europe), 12 vents, 43 cameras for traffic monitoring and 16 niches.
 In 1998 the tunnel was used by 2.6 million vehicles, where 18% are accounting for freight transport.
-The Arlberg Tunnel is a Toll Road with a one-way fee of €11 (as of October 2019).
+The Arlberg Tunnel is a Toll Road with a one-way fee of €12.5 (as of February 2025).
 Tolls for both directions are collected at the eastern end of the tunnel.
+The maximum allowed speed in the tunnel is 50 mph (80 km/h).

+In 2015 the Asfinag installed "Vehicle Hotspot Detectors" on both mouths of the tunnel.
+Trucks and busses with >3,5 t must pass it.The detector controlls the temperature from engine, exhaust, brakes and other parts of the vehicles.
+If they are to hot, it is forbidden to use the tunnel.

+In summer 2023 and 2024 the tunnel was closed for five to six months for ground reconstuction works.